danny-avila/LibreChat/docs/install/configuration/ai_setup.md

 Alternatively, you can set the [required variables](#required-variables) to explicitly use your vision deployment, but this may limit you to exclusively using your vision deployment for all Azure chat settings.

+**Notes:**
+- If using `AZURE_OPENAI_BASEURL`, you should not specify instance and deployment names instead of placeholders as the vision request will fail.
-As of December 18th, 2023, Vision models seem to have degraded performance with Azure OpenAI when compared to [OpenAI](#openai)
+- As of December 18th, 2023, Vision models seem to have degraded performance with Azure OpenAI when compared to [OpenAI](#openai)

 ![image](https://github.com/danny-avila/LibreChat/assets/110412045/7306185f-c32c-4483-9167-af514cc1c2dd)